808sAndBR/RepData_PeerAssessment1/PA1_template.md

           main="Average Daily Activity Pattern",
           type="l"))

-# Find the max activity in a rather ugly way and add
-# a it to the chart
+# Find the max activity and add it to the chart
 max_active <- all_day[all_day$mean_steps ==
                           max(all_day$mean_steps),]$interval
 abline(v = max_active,col="blue")